davidjoffe/dave_gnukem/README.md

 * Visual Studio 2010 project is included.
 * **NB** You must set your Visual Studio 'Working Directory' to ../../ in order to run this (under Project / Properties / Configure Properties / Debugging) or it won't find the data files and just immediately exit on run
+* If you get an error about not finding SDL DLL(s) when running, set 'Project / Properties / Configure Properties / Environment' to: PATH=c:\your\path\to\DLLs;%PATH%

 ## Linux Build Instructions